isomerpages/tpsite-test/pages/contact-us.md

   - content:
       - phone: +65 6788 2000
       - email: admissions@tp.edu.sg
-      - other: To access Full-Time Student Portal, please click here and select "TP Online Student" after login.
+      - other: To access Full-Time Student Portal, please <a href="">click here </a> and select "TP Online Student" after login.
 For acceptance and enrolment to posted TP courses, please <a href=" ">click here.</a>
     title: "Full-time Courses "
   - content:
       - phone: ""